pawelgrzybek/pawelgrzybek.com/content/posts/2017-06-03-basic-nodejs-debugging-in-google-chrome.md

 ---
 title: Basic Node.js debugging in Google Chrome
-description: We have been testing front-end code in Google Chrome Dev Tools for quite a while.
+summary: We have been testing front-end code in Google Chrome Dev Tools for quite a while.
 How about testing Node.js code in exactly the same way?
 photo: 2017-06-03.jpg
 ---